sodabubblewine/sodabubblewine.github.io/README.md

 The key to this transition was provided by B. F. Skinner's theoretical analysis in "Verbal Behavior" of 1957 which ends with chapters on logic, science, and thinking.
 Whereas Quine indulges the attitudinists with their properties, propositions, concepts, information, attributes, and other nonextensional contexts long enough to dismiss them, he does not explain them away (as many have subsequently griped).
-Skinner provides the details of such an explanation and there is some path frmo Quine's method of semantic ascent and Skinner's analysis of autoclitic verbal behavior which covers past efforts by Frege, Russell, Whitehead, and the moderns like Per Martin-Löf primed by their ill fated allegiance to their fellow attitudenists.
+Skinner provides the details of such an explanation and there is some path from Quine's method of semantic ascent and Skinner's analysis of autoclitic verbal behavior which covers past efforts by Frege, Russell, Whitehead, and the moderns like Per Martin-Löf primed by their ill fated allegiance to their fellow attitudenists.

-Quine's paper "On Frege's Way Out" points up Frege's position as one where attributes/concepts/propositions/information/essences/properties (and whatever new nonextensional contexts have been cooked up while I was writing this sentence) are secondary to extensional contexts: it is Russell adn whitehead who based their theory of extensional contexts of classes on the nonextensional contexts of attributes.
+Quine's paper "On Frege's Way Out" points up Frege's position as one where attributes/concepts/propositions/information/essences/properties (and whatever new nonextensional contexts have been cooked up while I was writing this sentence) are secondary to extensional contexts: it is Russell and whitehead who based their theory of extensional contexts of classes on the nonextensional contexts of attributes.

 The transition is one from sense to schematics.
 It is the one Quine promoted and which, I submit, is also promoted by Frege, though I accept that it is perhaps only through Quine's later work that the paraphrase can be judged as satisfactory and read as perfectly parallel to Frege in Begriffsschrift.